hurui200320/jim-cli/README.md

 # jim-cli
 JVM based Inventory Management for Personal usage, purely in CLI.
-(Powvered by Kotlin/JVM)
+(Powered by Kotlin/JVM)